eworm-de/routeros-scripts/doc/dhcp-to-dns.md

     /ip/dhcp-server/network/add address=10.0.0.0/24 domain=example.com comment="dns-ignore=true";

+The same can be done for a specific lease with its comment.

 Use this to add an extra level in dns name or define a different domain.

     /ip/dhcp-server/network/add address=10.0.0.0/24 domain=example.com comment="domain=another-domain.com, name-extra=dhcp";